telerik/ajax-docs/controls/ajaxloadingpanel/appearance-and-styling/skins.md

 **Built-in Skins**

 **Figure 1** shows the embedded skins and what they look like for the **RadAjaxLoadingPanel** .
 They are embedded in the Telerik.Web.UI.dll assembly as web resources.
 To use a built-in skin you only need to set the **Skin** property of the control.
-You can find built-in skins in this folder: "C:\Program Files\Telerik\UI for ASP.NET AJAX QX 20XX\Skins".
+You can find built-in skins in this folder: "C:\Program Files\Progress\UI for ASP.NET AJAX RX YYYY\Skins".

 **Figure 1:** This figure shows the **RadAjaxLoadingPanel** using each of the embedded skins.![RadAjax Skins](images/ajax-skins.png)